Long-distance continuous-variable quantum key distribution with quantum scissors: Conclusion

 In this work, we studied the performance of the GG02 protocol where the received signal was amplified by a quantum scissor.
 We first obtained the exact output state and success probability of the QS under study, which was later used in calculating the secret key generation rate of the system.
 We showed that the QS would turn a Gaussian input state into a non-Gaussian one.
 That would make the conventional techniques to estimating the key rate not directly applicable to our case.
 We instead directly calculated the mutual information by working out the probability distribution function of the quadratures after the QS.
 Also, in order to calculate the leaked information to Eve, we obtained the exact covariance matrix of the bipartite state shared between sender and receiver labs in the particular case of a Gaussian attack.
 We then found the Holevo information corresponding to a Gaussian shared output state with the same covariance matrix, which gives an upper bound for the Holevo term in the case considered.
 We optimized the key rate over input modulation variance and amplification gain.
 Our results showed that, for a certain range of excess noise, the QS-enhanced system could reach longer distances than the no-QS system.

 There are certain practical aspects that one should consider before using quantum scissors in CV\:QKD.
 One assumption that we make throughout our paper is that on-demand single-photon sources are available for our scheme.
 There are two practical issues, in this regard, that affect the performance of the QS-based system.
 The first is the rate at which single-photons are generated.
 The success rate of such sources directly affect the key rate achievable.
 Secondly, we should be cautious about the purity of the single-photon source output.
 Multiple-photon components, in particular, could be damaging to the performance of the QS.
 The good news is that the current available technology for quantum-dot sources has made a substantial progress to meet both above requirements.
 In particular, quantum dot sources with efficiencies over 80\% and second-order coherence values $<0.004$ have already been demonstrated \cite{QDot_entg_low_g2:NatPhot2014,Senellart_qdots:NatPhot2017}.
-The second issue is the reliance on single-photon detectors, which will make CV\:QKD systems, in terms of requirements, as pricy as their discrete-variable counterparts.
+The second issue is the reliance on single-photon detectors, which will make CV\:QKD systems, in terms of requirements, similar to their discrete-variable counterparts.
 But, paying such prices may be unavoidable if one wants to have long-distance CV\:QKD and/or CV repeaters.
 Our study would, in particular, be highly relevant to analyzing the performance of recently proposed CV quantum repeaters \cite{Dias_Ralph_CVQRs}, which rely on a similar building block.
-Finally, note that while the original NLA proposal by Ralph and Lund relies on multiple QS modules, in our scheme, we find using one QS is optimal as it minimizes the noise while we can adjust the signal level by optimizing the modulation variance.
-This also agrees with the results reported in Ref.~\cite{Guha_CV_Repeater}, where they have shown that the reverse coherent information \cite{Pirandola:RevKeyCap2009,Garcia-Patron:RevCohInf2009} is maximum when one QS is used.
+Moreover, one should note that all these additional equipment are at the receiver end of the CV-QKD link, which is often located at a network node, shared among many users.
+This can bring the total cost per user down to a reasonable value when the system is in widespread use.